google/prettytensor/README.md

 `apply` applies the current Tensor as the first argument and takes all the other arguments as normal.

-*Note:* because apply is so powerful, Pretty Tensor doesn't try to wrap the world.
+*Note:* because apply is so generic, Pretty Tensor doesn't try to wrap the world.

 #### Plays well with other libraries